40 Weight Loss Tips for Women Over 40

 When we're in our teens and twenties, losing weight is often as simple as turning down that extra scoop of ice cream or adding some occasional exercise to our routines.
-However, as our age increases, our metabolic rate has a tendency to plummet, turning what used to be an effective diet and exercise plan into a recipe for serious weight gain.
+However, as we age, our metabolic rate has a tendency to plummet, turning what used to be an effective diet and exercise plan into a recipe for serious weight gain.
+For women in particular, hormonal changes including menopause, can make weight loss after 40 difficult.
+However, just because you're getting older doesn't mean you have to resign yourself to upgrading your wardrobe with the next size up ever year.
+Weight loss for women after 40 is definitely possible.
+And it doesn't have to be an uphill battle every step of the way.

-So when it comes to losing weight at 40, follow our tips to get the body you've always wanted, no matter what your age, and reading up on the best supplements for people over 40 can even expedite the process.
+So follow our tips to get the body you've always wanted, no matter what your age, and reading up on the best supplements for people over 40 can even expedite the process.

 Start Weight Training

-A little muscle goes a long way when it comes to your weight and health.
-Women generally have less natural muscle mass than their male counterparts, and aging can spur the depletion of what little muscle tissue you have, sometimes by as much as 5 percent in a 10-year period after age 30.
+Women generally have a lower natural muscle mass than their male counterparts, and aging can deplete the little muscle tissue we have, sometimes by as much as 5 percent in a 10-year period, starting after age 30.
 Fortunately, building some muscle with a light weight-training routine can kill two birds with one stone: you'll burn some calories doing the exercises, and research published in the Journal of Applied Physiology reveals that, even though weight loss is often associated with a slower metabolism, women who added resistance training to their routine actually maintained their resting metabolic rate.

 Keep a Journal

 Keeping a journal is great for preserving more than just memories; it's an amazing tool for maintaining your weight loss, too.
-As we get older, our memories tend to become a bit less sharp than they were in our younger years, making it easy to forget those little bites of dessert we took, and making it even easier for them to show up as unwanted pounds on the scale.
-Fortunately, a study from Kaiser Permanente's Center For Health Research reveals that individuals who consistently tracked their eating habits enjoyed a nearly 50 percent greater weight loss than those who skipped the journaling.
+When every calorie you put in your body counts, it's immensely helpful to account for things we eat in a day.
+That way, we can track the culprits of unwanted weight gain and successful weight loss.
+A study from Kaiser Permanente's Center For Health Research reveals that individuals who consistently tracked their eating habits enjoyed a nearly 50 percent greater weight loss than those who skipped the journaling.

 Take a Daily Walk

 Adding a daily walk to your routine means you've taken the first step toward achieving a healthier weight.
-Middle-aged and senior women have an increased risk of hip fracture, but staying active can help you burn more calories and lower your chances of suffering an injury.
+Staying active can help you burn more calories and lower your chances of suffering an injury.
 Research suggests that regular exercise can reduce a person's risk of osteoporosis, and shaving off those extra pounds means you're putting less strain on your joints, making it easier to prevent a fall that can keep you sidelined.

 Up Your Omega-3s